-Our eyes need adequate brightness in order to see things properly.
+Our eyes need adequate brightness in order to see well.
 Incoming light rays pass through the cornea, pupil and vitreous body until they meet the retina.
 The retina contains 120 million light-sensitive rods and seven million colour-sensitive cones.
-These photoreceptors create an image standing on its head which then goes through neuron processing to obtain a realistic impression.
+These photoreceptors help to create an image standing on its head which then goes through neuron processing to obtain a realistic impression.
 In other words, the brain puts the image back from its head onto its feet.

 But what happens when the desk lamp fails to comply with the requirements for modern office workplaces?
 It may be too bright or too dark, it may generate shadows or reflections.
 As a result, we tend to screw our eyes up, push pieces of paper back and forth to find some position in which we can more-or-less read them, start adjusting the computer screen or – even worse – twist our necks and end up sitting in an awkward position.

-To avoid constrained posture and to make desk work as pleasant as possible for the eyes, the back, the spinal column and the neck, clever people have been giving lots of thought to the whole problem and developed a clever desk lighting system.
-The result: high-powered LED lamps.
-They generate a homogeneous, extensive working light and their illuminance can be adapted to the specific task in hand.
+To avoid constrained posture and make desk work as pleasant as possible for the eyes, the back, the spinal column and the neck, some smart people have been giving lots of thought to the whole problem and developed a clever desk lighting system.
+It generates a homogeneous, extensive working light with an illuminance that can be adapted to the specific task in hand.
 Special reflectors permit glare-free working.
-The lamps provide a good contrast between the computer screen and the surroundings, thus permitting fatigue-free, back-friendly working.
+The lamps provide a good contrast between the computer screen and the surroundings, resulting in fatigue-free, back-friendly working.

-The desk lamps have a user-friendly, easy-to-use articulated design that is easy to clean and adapts perfectly to the working environment in an office and at VDU workplaces.
+The desk lamps have a user-friendly, easily adjusted articulated design that is simple to clean and adapts perfectly to the working environment in an office and at VDU workplaces.
 They are naturally flickerfree with fully variable dimming.
 Specially adapted colour temperatures also permit the best possible contrast sensitivity.
-All these advantages help to prevent a constrained posture which would be harmful to the back.
-This reduces the work pressure and the eyes don't tire so quickly with far less muscular tension.
-The illuminance at VDU workplaces should normally be around 500 lux..
+All these advantages help to prevent a cramped position which would be harmful to the back.
+This reduces the work pressure, the eyes don't tire so quickly with far less frequent muscular tension.
+The illuminance at VDU workplaces should normally be around 500 lux.